HSLOpenMaaS/hsl-openmaas-clientlib/README.md

   NSDictionary *initialProps = @{
     @"organizationId" : @"<YOU WILL GET THIS FROM HSL OPEN MAAS DEVELOPER PORTAL AFTER REGISTERING>",
-    @"clientId" : @"<THIS IS THE SAME CLIENT ID YOU USE TO ORDER TICKETS>", };
+    @"clientId" : @"<THIS IS THE SAME CLIENT ID YOU USE TO ORDER TICKETS>",
+    @"dev" : @"YES", // Remove this if you want to start using production api };
   ```